Tech-at-DU/SPD-1.5-Engineering-Careers-2/Lessons/05-MakeVoiP_and_Blog.md

 - After considering the tradeoffs of each framework/service, I implemented XXX by doing YYY (with code snippets)
 - I realized that I can implement scalable practices earlier in development using this technology/trick
 - After going through this pain, I hope others can avoid my mistake by developing better foresight and building products according to use estimations

+Turn in a share link to the Blog Workshop assignment on Gradescope.

 ## 💪 Q&A + Wrap Up